KevinDLopez/canvas_automation/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The professor (user of the application) would need to follow the steps below:

 #.
-Download the submission from Canvas
+Download the submission from Canvas ( This is Tab 1)
 #.
-Verify that the files are present and correct
+Verify that the files are present and correct ( This is Tab 1)
 #.
-Create the pages on Canvas for the team
+Create the pages on Canvas for the team ( This is Tab 2)
 #.
-Create the feedback forms and quizzes on Canvas.
+Create the feedback forms and quizzes on Canvas. ( This is Tab 3)
 #.
-Remove the feedback forms and quizzes then grade the assignment based on the feedback forms.
+Remove the feedback forms and quizzes then grade the assignment based on the feedback forms. ( This is Tab 3 )

 All of the steps above will be done through the application.

-Now, we will go into more detail on each step.
-#.
-Download the submission from canvas:
-   To download the submission from Canvas, the professor would need to go to the assignment in Canvas and download the submissions as a zip file.
-   To automate this we added a button to download all the submissions and unzip them in the folder of the user id.
-   Since only the  students presenting the application will download the files for all students.

 Prerequisites
 ~~~~~~~~~~~~~